thatmartinlau/FoodSaver/Progress Reports/martinlau.md

 Monday team meeting: coming together, formulating new plan to finish and link the project progress together.
 Starting work on the telegram bot: obtaining API, starting out the Telegram bot development branch.

+Implementing the given functions from Sixtine to link QML and CPP logic together.
+The code is currently very buggy and cannot compile due to an unforseen bug done by a careless ~~whisper~~ commit.

 WEEK 14: 15/01/24 - 21/01/24